qmlbook/qmlbook/ch13/index.rst

 .. note:: A dynamically created component instance is not different to an in-line ``Component`` element.
 The in-line ``Component`` element also provides functions to instantiate objects dynamically.

-Dynamicalling Instantiating Items from Text
+Dynamically Instantiating Items from Text
 -------------------------------------------

 .. issues:: ch13